Rangers blast Penguins 8-4 with goals from 8 players

 The Rangers stormed out of the gates and led 3-0 midway through the first period.

 Blackwell opened the scoring with his 10th of the season after his pass attempt deflected off a Penguins defender and surprised DeSmith at 1:35.
-Blackwell became the sixth member of the Rangers to score 10 or more goals this season.
+Blackwell became the sixth New York player to score 10 or more goals this season.

 Zibanejad doubled the Rangers’ advantage at 7:28.
 He intercepted a pass in the defensive zone and then buried a rebound.